edelahozuah/awesome-wifi-security/README.md

 # awesome-wifi-security
-A collection of awesome resources related to 802.11 security, tools and other things
+A collection of (not-so, yet) awesome resources related to 802.11 security, tools and other things

 ## Table of Contents
 ###TKIP Security